 The most common "hole" in a cylinder occurs where the top of the cylinder (holding the valves and spark plug and also known as the cylinder head) attaches to the cylinder itself.
 Generally, the cylinder and the cylinder head bolt together with a thin gasket pressed between them to ensure a good seal.
 If the gasket breaks down, small holes develop between the cylinder and the cylinder head, and these holes cause leaks.

-Lack of spark - The spark might be nonexistent or weak for a number of reasons:
+Lack of spark: The spark might be nonexistent or weak for several reasons:

 - If the wire is cut or missing, or if the system that sends a spark down the wire is not working properly, there will be no spark.

-- If the spark occurs either too early or too late in the cycle (i.e. if the ignition timing is off), the fuel will not ignite at the right time, and this can cause all sorts of problems.
+- If the spark occurs either too early or too late in the cycle (i.e. if the ignition timing is off), the fuel will not ignite at the right time.

 Many other things can go wrong.
 For example: